-- Humanitarian crisis caused by conflict: Are there large numbers of displaced people and extremely urgent needs for food, water and shelter?
-Are women's and girls' urgent immediate needs adequately addressed?
-Are mechanisms in place to ensure access by women and girls to distribution of resources and registration for relief aid?
-Is there safe passage for humanitarian actors seeking to provide assistance to families and communities?
-Are protection issues being addressed, including the prevention of sexual and gender-based violence (SGBV) in camp management?
-Have the gender guidelines of the Inter-Agency Standing Committee been implemented by each cluster?
-6 Is the Consolidated Appeal Process (or any other process being used in its place) ensuring that gender is a criterion for the projects to be included?
-Is there an operational gender task force or sub-cluster with a review role? - b.
+- b.
 Conflict resolution: Is the country experiencing ongoing or unresolved conflict?
 Are women adequately involved in confidence-building and conflict-resolution processes and mechanisms?
 Do women face a serious and present threat to their physical security?
 What form does that threat take, and are adequate efforts being made to address it?
 Are women being consulted in terms of identifying the drivers of the conflict and how these might be addressed?
 Have women been consulted to suggest ways to address the causes of conflict? - c.
 Ceasefire: Is a ceasefire in force?
-Does the ceasefire-monitoring commission ensure women's safety and security, or are violations still occurring?
+Does the ceasefire-monitoring commission ensure women's safety and security, or are violations still occurring? - d.

-- d.
 Peace talks: Are peace negotiations underway at the moment?
 Do women feel they are sufficiently consulted and involved?
 Do official negotiating delegations include women?
 Are there ways for women in civil society to communicate with delegations?
 Do delegations have access to adequate gender expertise?
 Are there observer seats for civil society women?
 Does the agenda of the talks include gender analysis and focus on addressing women's and girls' issues? - e.
-Implementing the peace agreement:

-What institutions have been set up to implement the peace accord, and are women adequately participating?
-Do the mandates of these institutions (e.g., human rights commissions; land commissions; disarmament, demobilization and reintegration [DDR] commissions; truth and reconciliation commissions; reparations commissions; constitutional reform commissions) adequately address gender issues?
-Are these institutions effectively addressing gender issues in practice? - Peacekeeping: Are UN or other forces involved in peacekeeping in the conflict-affected area?
+Implementing the peace agreement: What institutions have been set up to implement the peace accord, and are women adequately participating?
+Do the mandates of these institutions (e.g., human rights commissions; land commissions;

+disarmament, demobilization and reintegration [DDR] commissions; truth and reconciliation commissions; reparations commissions; constitutional reform commissions) adequately address gender issues?
+Are these institutions effectively addressing gender issues in practice?

+- f.
+Peacekeeping: Are UN or other forces involved in peacekeeping in the conflict-affected area?
 Are there suggestions and mechanisms to identify how these forces can better protect women civilians?
 Are there suggestions for improving communication and dialogue with peacekeepers to enhance their intelligence sources, as well as their capacity to respond to local needs?
 Is your country contributing with peacekeeping forces?
 Are they adequately trained to ensure their capacity to understand and respond to SGBV and other gender-related issues? - g.
 Peacebuilding: Are women participating in post-conflict decision-making at all levels?
 Can women assess the amount of funding that is reaching the conflict-affected area and earmarked to address women's recovery needs?
 Are women satisfied with postconflict peacebuilding frameworks?
-Are external actors, including but not limited to donors, supporting investment in the activities and areas that most benefit women (e.g., market infrastructure, rural roads, domestic water supply, informal sector livelihoods, employment on public works programmes, accessible schools, health clinics, courts, socially-responsive policing, vulnerable persons units within police stations)?

-3. Take a constructive approach.
+Are external actors, including but not limited to donors, supporting investment in the activities and areas that most benefit women (e.g., market infrastructure, rural roads, domestic water supply, informal sector livelihoods, employment on public works programmes, accessible schools, health clinics, courts, socially-responsive policing, vulnerable persons units within police stations)? - 3.
+Take a constructive approach.

 Comments and suggestions should be phrased in a constructive and positive manner.
-Peace and security and recovery leaders-whether from the UN, the World Bank, regional banks, regional security institutions (such as the African Union or the Economic Community of West African States), or governments-can be reminded of commitments on women's participation and women's rights, and constructive suggestions can be made to ensure that women's concerns are addressed.
+Peacebuilding leaders-whether from the

+UN, the World Bank, regional banks, regional security institutions (such as the African Union or the Economic Community of West African States), or governments-can be reminded of commitments on women's participation and women's rights, and constructive suggestions can be made to ensure that women's concerns are addressed.

-To give an example for just one context, instead of saying broadly that 'women's views should not be ignored in preparations for a donor conference,' women could suggest:
+To give an example, instead of saying broadly that 'women's views should not be ignored in preparations for a donor conference,' women could suggest:

 - a.
-Official representation at the donor conference should include women. - There should be representation and a speaking slot for women from civil society at the conference. - c.
+Official representation at the donor conference should include women. - b.
+There should be representation and a speaking slot for women from civil society at the conference. - c.
 A consultative forum should be established with women's civil society groups prior to the donor conference to review the agenda and funding proposals in order to elicit women's perspectives and ensure they are shared with national decision-makers and donors.